 What advice would you share with people growing their careers at First National?

 I always give my 100% to everything.
 Whatever you are doing, whether internally or externally, give your 100% and fullest attention.
 That’s how you will contribute positively.
-First National is such a great place to start your career.
-There are so many opportunities to grow.
+First National is a great place to grow your career.
+There are so many opportunities to advance.
 And the training is comprehensive, so you can build your confidence with great support.
 Don’t be shy.
 Ask questions.
 I am still learning after 10 years.
 Everyone is willing to help.
 The people I work with are like family to me, and I feel really cared for.
 My managers were invited to my wedding.
 They are people I work with, but they are more than that to me.